OUR course instructors

 He is an active member and participant of the Christian Association for Psychological Studies (CAPS), American Association of Christian Counselors (AACC), and the American Counseling Association (ACA).
 He also maintains a private practice, Sunrise Counseling, for both clinical work and supervision in the community, specializing in identity development, adolescence, parenting, marriage, and addiction.

 Seth seeks to provide kingdom impact through service to, for, and through the church, providing training and support to pastors.
 He has served as a pastor and elder in previous churches and is now a member at Riverside Community Church in Columbia, South Carolina.
+He has been married to his wife, Jen, since 2003 and they have two children.
+Seth spends as much time as possible reading, doing home repairs and remodeling, camping, and playing board games.

-Jonathan Badgett
+Jonathan P. Badgett

 Cornerstone Foundation